 Vascular Biogenics (VBLT) Received its Third Buy in a Row

 After Oppenheimer and H.C.
-Wainwright gave Vascular Biogenics (NASDAQ: VBLT) a Buy rating last month, the company received another Buy, this time from Chardan Capital.
-Analyst Geulah Livshits reiterated a Buy rating on Vascular Biogenics today and set a price target of $5.00.
-The company’s shares closed last Friday at $1.23.
+Wainwright gave Vascular Biogenics (NASDAQ: VBLT) a Buy rating last month, the company received another Buy, this time from JonesTrading.
+Analyst Soumit Roy reiterated a Buy rating on Vascular Biogenics today and set a price target of $3.75.
+The company’s shares closed last Friday at $1.32.

-According to TipRanks.com, Livshits is a 5-star analyst with an average return of 24.8% and a 60.4% success rate.
-Livshits covers the Healthcare sector, focusing on stocks such as Iovance Biotherapeutics, Rocket Pharmaceuticals, and Crispr Therapeutics AG.
+According to TipRanks.com, Roy is a 5-star analyst with an average return of 29.4% and a 50.7% success rate.
+Roy covers the Healthcare sector, focusing on stocks such as Deciphera Pharmaceuticals, Adaptimmune Therapeutics, and Monopar Therapeutics Inc.

-Vascular Biogenics has an analyst consensus of Strong Buy, with a price target consensus of $3.56, a 178.1% upside from current levels.
+The word on The Street in general, suggests a Strong Buy analyst consensus rating for Vascular Biogenics with a $3.56 average price target, which is a 178.1% upside from current levels.
 In a report released yesterday, Oppenheimer also maintained a Buy rating on the stock with a $2.50 price target.

 See today’s analyst top recommended stocks >>